Huelife/xml_parser/README.md

 2) Download all files.
 3) Run 'xml_parser_list.py'.
 4) Program will parse 'dataMay-27-2019.xml'.
-5) Program will also write the data to 'information.txt'.
+5) Program will also write the data to 'information_list.txt'.